SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 - Standard
     * "Provide a Standard"
     * "Your organisation is not approved to assess this Standard"
-	* "StandardReference and StandardCode must be for the same Standard*
 - FamilyName
     * "Provide apprentice family name"